Skip to main content

 Speakers:

-• Chair: Piumi Mitchell, Deloitte
+• Chair: Piumi Mitchell, Head of Social Impact Partnerships, Deloitte

-• Angela Halliday, Sodexo
+• Angela Halliday, Director Social Impact UK & Ireland, Sodexo

-• Stephanie Burras, Ahead Partnership
+• Stephanie Burras, Chief Executive, Ahead Partnership

 Mission Critical: Delivering more Social Value through better procurement